Built-in File Searching

 filesearch4

 After that, you need to give the search criteria a name.
-If Include Folder to Search option is enabled, the specified folder and other filter settings are saved.
-Otherwise, only filter settings are saved.
 Every time you select the saved search, all saved setting are restored.

 filesearch5